Nidterlous218/Kaggle/Pandas/README.md

 ## Description

 This repository contains Python code about learning the Pandas.
-I myself wouldn't dare to call this a technical blog but rather some notes where I learned from Kaggle.
+Not a technical blog but rather some notes where I learned from Kaggle.

 Included:
  - Creating, Reading, and Writing